mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 An exception to this rule is `transaction_replay`: when it is enabled, all routing hints inside transaction are ignored.
-This is done to prevent changes done inside a replayable transaction from affecting servers outside of the transaction.
+This is done to prevent changes done inside a re-playable transaction from affecting servers outside of the transaction.
 This behavior was added in MaxScale 6.1.4.
 Older versions allowed routing hints to override the transaction logic.